tamos/MACS30200proj/LitReview/LitReview.md

 ## Structure of the Review

 This review proceeds in three parts.
 First, it outlines two leading models from migration studies and economics.
 Second, it explores the viability of simulation in general, as well as two specific types of simulation, in modelling and forecasting features of displacement events.
-Third, it concludes with an outline for how future research may judged in terms of its usefulness to practitioners.
+Third, it concludes with an outline for how future research may judged in terms of its utility for practitioners.

 ### The Gravity Model